securi3ytalent/regexHunter/README.md

 ## File Tracture

-One Directory after there must be a list of website file need.
+One Directory after there must be a list of website file need. ( That time no required )

 ```bash
 ├── assets